ErisianArchitect/voxel_orientations/howto.md

 ```
 Note: It's important that you set your default Up direction to a value of 0.
 The reason it's important to set your default Up direction to a value of 0 is so that the default Orientation and Rotation can have a zeroed value.
 It might make it a little inconvenient in other places in your code, but I managed to work around this requirement just fine.

-It's important that I mention that my code uses a Right-handed coordinate system (Y-up, X-right, Z-backward).

-Your coordinate system might be different, and you'll want to modify your implementation to match your coordinate system.
-Hopefully my explanation of the process makes it easy for you to do so.

 ### `Flip`
 `Flip` should be a bitmask with a bit for each axis.